rodneyknaap/atx-turboxt-v3/README.md

 I have taken time to respectfully include all the above acknowledgements.
 If anyone or anything is left out, that is absolutely not intentional, please contact me and I will update this page.

 After elaborately studying the available source design files which inspired the system, I conceived this design with my own variations, circuit additions and changes which I see as improvements according to my personal design views and preferences.
 Some logic types I have changed to get a better schematic perspective on an entire circuit area.
 My purpose was a good clear recreation in my own method, not to exactly copy the original.
 I have removed the DRAM refresh and parity check logic from the design.
-The refresh signal is available on the ISA bus for any expansion card designs which use it for timing.

-Some circuit areas are deducted from chip manufacturer datasheets to determine the proper interfacing methods in this application for an XT PC.
+I have designed most of the I/O control circuits using the chip manufacturer datasheets to determine the proper interfacing methods, ports etc suitable for this XT design.

 # ROM BIOS